vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-defender-results.md

 ### View linked records in the incident
 You can click on the generated link from the summary step of the wizard or select the incident name from the incidents’ queue, to view the incident that the events are linked to.

+ [IMAGE]

 In our example, the three alerts, representing the three selected events, were linked successfully to a new incident.
 In each of the alert pages, you can find the complete information on the event or events in timeline view (if available) and query results view.

 You can also select the event from the timeline view or from the query results view to open the Inspect record pane.

+ [IMAGE]

 ### Filter for events added using advanced hunting
-You can view which alerts were generated from advanced hunting by filtering the Incidents queue and Alerts queue by Manual detection source (TBD screenshot)
+You can view which alerts were generated from advanced hunting by filtering the Incidents queue and Alerts queue by Manual detection source

+ [IMAGE]